 If you struggle with anxiety, you’re not alone: 31% of Americans have an anxiety disorder.
 Of those, more than half struggle with moderate to severe symptoms that disrupt their lives.
-Patrick Oliver, MD, at MindPeace Clinics in Richmond, Arlington, and Norfolk, Virginia, specializes in alleviating anxiety with ketamine infusion therapy, a proven treatment that often produces rapid results.
+Patrick Oliver, MD, at MindPeace Clinics in Richmond, Arlington, and Norfolk, Virginia and Washington, D.C., specializes in alleviating anxiety with ketamine infusion therapy, a proven treatment that often produces rapid results.
 To learn if you’re a good candidate for ketamine infusion therapy, call the office closest to you or book an appointment online.

 Anxiety occurs when you feel apprehensive or fearful about a future event.
 Feeling anxious serves a purpose because it triggers your brain to release hormones that energize your body.